-I am a post-doctoral research fellow in the Quantitative and Applied Ecology group at the University of Melbourne.
-I am using existing threatened bird occurrence datasets to model the suitability of floodplain habitats under different rainfall scenarios.
-This research aims to identify floodplains that serve as refuges for threatened birds during drought as well as those that are optimal habitat when there isn’t a drought.
+My research as part of the Quantitative and Applied Ecology Group at the University of Melbourne used existing bird occurrence datasets to model the suitability of floodplain habitats under different rainfall scenarios.
+This research aims to identify floodplains that serve as refuges for threatened and non-threatened birds during drought as well as those that are optimal habitat when there isn’t a drought.
 This will inform the prioritisation of management actions so that conservation outcomes can be achieved with the highest efficiency.

 Previously, I was a post-doc in the Clarke Ornithology Lab at Monash University.
 My role used high precision GPS tracking data and stable isotope analysis to disentangle the movements and foraging ecology of seabirds in the eastern Indian Ocean.
 These projects extended the work I completed during my PhD, and saw me develop habitat suitability models for boobies (Sula spp.) and frigatebirds (Fregata spp.).
 If you are interested in the inner-workings of my research, you can take look via the Open Science Framework.
 Keep an eye out as some of the outputs of this work reach publication.